 The AAI Child Marriage Snapshot Scorecard uses an accountability lens to create transparency around data on child marriage in Africa, contribute in a small way to more dialogue by all stakeholders, and inspire further action towards eliminating child marriage in Africa and globally.

 The AAI African Child Marriages Snapshot Scorecard examines data presented under 4 Elements:

 Element 1: Data reporting on child marriage prevalence

 Element 3: Policy on age of marital consent and ending child marriage

 Element 4: Budget allocation to education

-The AAI African Child Marriage Snapshot Scorecard will be launched on July 20th at the Internaitonal AIDS Conference, and will be uploaded here at that time.
+The AAI African Child Marriage Snapshot Scorecard was launched at the Internaitonal AIDS Conference in Durban in July 2016.

 Contact firstname.lastname@example.org with questions, feedback and comments.

 Child marriages to boys do exist in some parts of Africa, but remain statistically low or under-reported and as such do not form part of the ambit of this report.